Windows 10 Insider Preview Build 18272.1000 released, Here whats new!

 - Task View fails to show the + button under New Desktop after creating 2 Virtual Desktops.

 - Some users will notice the update status cycling between Getting Things Ready, Downloading, and Installing.
-This is often accompanied with error 0x8024200d caused by a failed express package download.
+This is often accompanied by error 0x8024200d caused by a failed express package download.

-- If you have a have a large number of OTF fonts, or OTF fonts that support the extended East Asian character set, you may experience some unexpectedly missing text across the system.
+- If you have a large number of OTF fonts or OTF fonts that support the extended East Asian character set, you may experience some unexpectedly missing text across the system.
 We’re working on a fix.
 If you encounter this issue, navigating to the Fonts folder (c:\windows\fonts) may resolve it.

 - PDFs opened in Microsoft Edge may not display correctly (small, instead of using the entire space).